 ROMEOVILLE, ILLINOIS -- This was absolutely the worst decision of my life to go here.
 At first going in the school for the first time it did seem kind of like a car salesman trying sell me a car or an army recruiter trying to get me to enlist and I should have recognized that and walked away but It was convenient that I can take all of my classes online which I couldn't do at my local junior college and I wouldn't have had to wait weeks to meet with someone like at the junior college which now I look back and I wish I would have been more patient.

-Now it's fairly easy to communicate with someone at the college they call my phone, email me, and even send letters in the mail saying that they will either take my tax refund or garnish my wages which is kind of hard to do since I'm unemployed the letter also states that they could sue me which is also hard to do seeing that I don't own any assets no vehicle or house and doesn't look like I ever will thanks to Rasmussen since I have no experience in anything and no education that's why its practically impossible to find a job and also the reason why I wanted to go to college in the first place.
+Now it's fairly easy to communicate with someone at the college.
+They call my phone, email me, and even send letters in the mail saying that they will either take my tax refund or garnish my wages which is kind of hard to do since I'm unemployed.
+The letter also states that they could sue me which is also hard to do seeing that I don't own any assets - no vehicle or house and doesn't look like I ever will thanks to Rasmussen since I have no experience in anything and no education that's why it's practically impossible to find a job and also the reason why I wanted to go to college in the first place.

-I write this review so maybe it helps someone not make the same horrible mistake I made and if you don't believe me check it out for yourself and see if there not like a car salesman or army recruiter and also look at what they charge its almost double a credit hour compared to a junior college.
+I write this review so maybe it helps someone not make the same horrible mistake I made and if you don't believe me check it out for yourself and see if they're not like a car salesman or army recruiter and also look at what they charge.
+It's almost double a credit hour compared to a junior college.

-Now the problem is the text books, now take to mind I started the first week of school so I had to open my text books which came shrink wrapped, which I had to return those text books to the school which I did and received a receipt for such said text books and it was noted they were taken out of the shrink wrap which is logical because I had to use them but they are in the very same new condition no marks in them they were barely looked at, no bent pages etc. Now I understand the economy is horrible but on the other hand it's outrageously pathetic that the school is trying to strong arm me into giving them a 100.00 dollars to re-shrink wrap the books.
+Now the problem is the text books.
+Now take to mind I started the first week of school so I had to open my text books which came shrink wrapped, which I had to return those text books to the school which I did and received a receipt for such said text books and it was noted they were taken out of the shrink wrap which is logical because I had to use them but they are in the very same new condition.
+No marks in them, they were barely looked at.
+No bent pages etc. Now I understand the economy is horrible but on the other hand it's outrageously pathetic that the school is trying to strong arm me into giving them a 100.00 dollars to re-shrink wrap the books.

 Please contact the Rasmussen College Personal Support Center at 866-693-2211, and we would be happy to further investigate this situation.
 We strive to provide the best customer service to our current and former students, and will work with you to have this issue resolved.
 Thanks!